What is Knowledge Management

 Make sure the editor is capable to handle rich media such as images, videos, tables, code samples.
 Content from 3rd party tools that your team uses can be embedded directly in your content so your users are not forced to go to other sites to get the information they need.

 First of all, your knowledge base should be organized into sub-spaces (such as communities) based on groups, departments, products, or projects.
-A monolithic knowledge base not only makes it hard for your users to find the information they need, but also quickly overwhelm users with too much information that they don't need.
+A monolithic knowledge base software not only makes it hard for your users to find the information they need, but also quickly overwhelm users with too much information that they don't need.

 Your knowledge management tool must have the ability to tag content.
 Tags help further classify your content into different topics.
 You can follow specific tags if you are particularly interested in them.
 Content can be easily filtered and shown for specific tags.